 Avoid overbaking cheesecakes

-- Overbaking can result in the texture of the baked cheesecakes to be leathery.
+- Overbaking can result in the texture of the baked cheesecakes to be leathery and eggy.
 It can also cause cracks in the cheesecakes.

 - Ideally, cheesecakes should only be baked until the sides are set but the center still wobbly.
 The cakes will continue to cook as they cool down in the oven after baking (turn off the oven and leave the cakes in the oven for 10 minutes after baking).